hernancerm/zvault/README.md

 `zvault install config.txt`:

-- Expects `~/.dotfiles/vault/aws/config.enc` to exist, decrypting it to `~/.aws/config` if the latter does not exit.
+- Expects `~/.dotfiles/vault/aws/config.enc` to exist, decrypting it to `~/.aws/config` if the latter does not exist.
 If the plaintext file was created, set its permissions with `chmod`.